sopnopriyo/sopnopriyo-backend/readme.md

 # sopnopriyo
-This application was generated using JHipster 5.1.0, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v5.1.0](https://www.jhipster.tech/documentation-archive/v5.1.0).
+This is the backend of my personal website.
+Developed using Java, Spring Boot, MySql and Hibernate

 ## Development

-To start your application in the dev profile, simply run:
+To start the application in the dev profile, simply run:

     ./mvnw